MrPanda009/ps-crmdev1/README.md

 ---

+## 💬 WhatsApp Bot Integration (Multilingual Civic Assistant)

+JanSamadhan includes a fully-featured, production-ready WhatsApp Chatbot that acts as a conversational ingress channel for citizens.
+Integrated directly with the Meta Cloud API and backed by our FastAPI service and Redis session management, it simplifies civic reporting.

+### 🌟 Key Capabilities
+- **Multilingual Support**: Supports 10 regional Indian languages (English, Hindi, Tamil, Telugu, Kannada, Malayalam, Bengali, Marathi, Gujarati, Punjabi).
+Language selection is handled dynamically via WhatsApp Interactive List Messages.
+- **Conversational Intake (Powered by Gemini)**: Citizens can describe the problem in natural language (Hindi or English text).
+Gemini's agentic flow automatically identifies the category, appropriate severity level, and responsible authority.
+- **Image-First Flow & Content Safety**: Citizens upload a photo of the issue first.
+The chatbot runs content moderation checks and classification on the photo, then matches the photo with the subsequent description.
+- **Native Location Sharing**: The bot prompts citizens using WhatsApp's native location-sharing UI.
+The latitude/longitude coordinate pair is geocoded to an address, validated to ensure it lies within India, and checked for active duplicates.
+- **PostGIS Proximity Duplicate Suppression**: Prior to ticket creation, the bot scans a 20-meter radius for existing complaints.
+If a match is found, the user is given options to **Upvote** the existing ticket (escalating its urgency) or **Submit Anyway**.
+- **Bidirectional Account Linking**: Users can link their WhatsApp number to their JanSamadhan web profile using a portal-generated link code (`link-<CODE>`).
+Once linked, all WhatsApp submissions sync automatically with their online dashboard.
+- **Status Inquiry**: Citizens can check the progress of their complaints directly inside WhatsApp at any time (e.g., sending `status DL-2026-00042` or using the "Recent Tickets" list menu).
+- **Outbound Closure Alerts**: Field worker completion events automatically trigger outbound WhatsApp notifications to citizens, seeking closure verification.

+---

 ## 🗂️ Complaint Categories (42+ across 9 Delhi Zones)

 JanSamadhan covers **42+ complaint types** spanning **9 Delhi jurisdiction bodies**: DMRC, NHAI, PWD, MCD, NDMC, DJB, DISCOM, Delhi Police, Forest Dept, and DPCC.